- 1.1. Valid Information

 - Unintended vinyl coloration caused by variation in vinyl stock, etc.

-would not count as a unique release.
-If in doubt, ask in the Database Forum.
+These examples would not count as a unique release.
+If in doubt, please ask in the Database Forum.

 1.5.1.
-If a release is currently for a retail release and also a white label / promo, the existing release should be kept for the retail version, and the white label / promo should be made as a new submission.
+If a release is currently for a retail release and also a white label / promo, the existing release should be kept for the retail version, and the white label / promo should be converted into a new submission.

 1.5.2.
 If a release contains multiple versions (for example, different colored vinyl versions, reissues, or different country or region versions), the most common version should remain as the existing release, and the less common versions should be split off into new releases.